jmello26/p1/README.md

-# Project 1 - Environment Setup
-(and a little something about myself)
+# Project 1 - Environment Setup (And a little something about myself)

 ---